Southmoor station: Public art

-The station featured a (now deactivated) interactive piece of public art entitled Harmonic Pass: Denver.
+The station featured an interactive piece of public art entitled Harmonic Pass: Denver.
 Created by Christopher Janney, it features a mixture of light and sound throughout the pedestrian tunnel.
 Within each column are photoelectric sensors and an audio speaker.
 Also, a riddle is etched on plaques on both ends of the tunnel.
 If a person can decipher the riddle and trigger the columns in the pattern described, the tunnel will “dance” a pattern of light and sound in reply.
+As of 2026, the art has been de-activated but remains present at the station.